tianjiaziqi/WhatIf/README.md

 ### Enemy 3: Sentinel FSM

 - **Idle**: Remains stationary at guard position.
-When the player enters its attack range, set a random destination in its move range and switch to move state
+When the player enters its attack range, sets a random destination in its move range and switches to move state
-- **Move**: Fly to the destination; upon arrival, pick a new random point within range.
+- **Move**: Flies to the destination; upon arrival, picks a new random point within range.
 Switch to attack state when the attack cooldown completes

-- **Attack**: Shoot a straight bullet toward player, turn to move state when attack complete
+- **Attack**: Shoots a straight bullet toward player, transitions to move state when attack complete
 - **Hit**: Enter when got damage from player, will interrupt all current action(except died)
 - **Knockback**: Enter when player's attack has knockback effect, will apply a backward force on the unit, and also interrupt all current action(except died).
 If its position out his move range, will immediately enter move state and the destination will be the nearest point in the range
 - **Died**: Play die animation, and then destroy the game object